luisdeleon/Mikrotik-RouterOS-Diagnostic-and-Netinstall-on-MacOS-Silicon/README.md

 - 🚀 Performance analysis and optimization recommendations
 - 📝 Generate optimization scripts automatically
 - 🔌 Support for SSH, VPN, and ZeroTier connections
-- 🎯 Filter by router name or group (WIFILINK, WISP, PAC, etc.)
+- 🎯 Filter by router name or group
 - 💻 Claude Code integration with slash commands

 #### Netinstall for macOS Silicon